• Skip to main content

 Countertop Paint Kit

-Depending on the type of material you have on your countertop, you may be able to use a countertop paint kit to improve the appearance.
-This works well on things like laminate counters where you can gently sand them down and paint over the top with the special paint.
+Depending on the type of material on your countertop, you may be able to use a countertop paint kit to improve its appearance.
+This works well on laminate counters, where you can gently sand them down and paint over the top with the special paint.

 Recycled Countertops